Liyubov/community/research/place_making.md

 Some of the most actual topics for metropolitan development is that of the form of governance of these big cities, directing different issues such as urban planning, the creation of governmental functionalities.

 # Place making event in Berlin
-Urban Foxes were guiding the place-making event in Berlin, hence creating a possibility for citizens to participate in those activities, such as place-making, projects frequently intertwining with activities aimed at creating a sense of meaning and understanding.
+[Urban Foxes](https://www.urbanfoxes.org/) were coordinating the place-making event in Berlin together with [CISR institute](https://cisr-berlin.org/), creating a possibility for citizens to participate in place-making, projects frequently intertwining with activities aimed at creating a sense of meaning and understanding.

-Why place making in Berlin?
-In Berlin we have been working on place making activity with citizens.
+Berlin was not chosen to be a random place for such activity with citizens.
-Having many open territories still having either a special statuses or being empty (on extended meaning of the word "empty space" see below) after the Second World War Berlin leaves a lot of opportunities for researchers, urbanists, place-makers to come and contribute to the space liveliness.
+Having many open territories some of which just recently were closed (Tacheles being one of them) it still has either a special statuses or being empty (on extended meaning of the word "empty space" see below) after the Second World War Berlin left some undiscovered opportunities for researchers, urbanists, place-makers to come and contribute to the space liveliness.

+Place-making project incorporated two stages, which:
+- place holding/understanding: it contains discussions on place sense making, place holding, brainstorming regimes (see Figure below), negotiations with the local people, who own the place, place-deconstruction
+- place-making/acting itself: this stage contains actions, construction itself

+The right balance between both of these stages it can create fruitful long-term lively places rooted in culture, and naturally inclusive and integrated.

 ![plot]([https://github.com/cityinteractionlab/participatory_approaches/blob/main/figures/co-production%20workshops.PNG](https://github.com/Liyubov/community/blob/master/research/figures/place%20making.PNG))